Top benefits of consuming Irish Sea Moss for your health and skin.

 In nature, it generally shows off a deep purple or brown color, but when it is air-dried it usually turns yellow or green.

-The Irish have been harvesting to use as a medicine, and Jamaicans used sea moss traditionally to treat illness.
 Irish moss is not eaten as such but used for its thickening powers when boiled in water, a result of its carrageenan content.

 In the Caribbean people serve Irish moss boiled like a tea and mixed with sweetened milk, cold.
 Many people consume Irish moss today in pills or powdered form.